 April, Senior Year

 Once you have your choice nailed down and have discussed everything with your parents, it is time to figure out how to pay for any school expenses that are not covered.
 Your parents will probably play a role in this, so communication is key.
 Once you tally up your scholarships, grants, family contributions (if any), and federal loans, you may find you need a little extra to be able to go to school — this is where private student loans usually become an option to consider.
+To learn when and how to apply for student loans, check out our definitive guide here.

 Don’t Let the Stress Get to You!